Idokr1/Navbar-Scroll-Project-JS/README.md

 # Navbar & Scroll Project
-In this project, I created a simple website with an option to reach specific topics in the website using the navbar buttons and by scrolling using JavaScript and CSS
+In this project I created a simple website with an option to reach specific topics in the website using the navbar buttons and by scrolling using JavaScript and CSS

 ## Built With
 - HTML